The DMZ (Demilitarized Zone)

 This one’s a bit bizarre; spooky but optimistic.
 Dorasan stands as the last station in South Korea, which is linked to the North.
 Regular trains could run between both countries from here potentially, however predictably they don’t.
 The railway and the train station itself was built more symbolically during the “good” times in their relationship.
 Its only use at the moment is a link between Seoul to bring tourists once a day.

 May seem completely pointless building the whole thing or even visiting it, but it’s the sign above the terminal that explains the significance.
-Though is may not be used now, the hope is that some day this would be the regular station that links to Northern capital.
+Though it may not be used now, the hope is that someday this would be the regular station that links to Northern capital.

 The tour lasted around 8 hours in all.
-This tour did NOT include a tour of the JSA (Joint Security Area), which is exact border between the countries which splits a series of shacks.
-Its these shacks you get to visit, in which you’d technically actually cross the border.
+This tour did NOT include a tour of the JSA (Joint Security Area), which is the exact border between the countries which splits a series of shacks.
+It’s these shacks you get to visit, in which you’d technically actually cross the border.

 However, considering everything that’s included, it’s an incredible bargain.
 This is truly one of the rarest opportunities on Earth.
-When else will you be able to look into NORTH KOREA.
-I would of happily paid that amount just for the observatory, everything else was a nice bonus.
+When else will you be able to look into NORTH KOREA?
+I would have happily paid that amount just for the observatory, everything else was a nice bonus.